Submission Guidelines

 • We accept submissions on a rolling basis.

-• We publish a new piece every Monday and Friday at noon Pacific Time.
-We sometimes post fun extras (like our podcast episodes) on Wednesdays.
+• We publish a new piece every Monday at noon Pacific Time.
+We sometimes post fun extras (like our podcast episodes) on Wednesdays or Fridays.

 • SIMULTANEOUS SUBMISSIONS: We accept them but please LET US KNOW if you’re sending us one.
 If you receive an acceptance from another magazine, we congratulate you!
 But please update your submission in Duosuma to reflect this (no need to email if you’ve successfully withdrawn a piece within the Duosuma platform).